ModuleLoader/es-module-loader/README.md

 The ES6 specification defines a loader through five hooks:

 * Normalize: Given the import name, provide the canonical module name.
-* Resolve: Given a canonical module name, provide the URL for the resource.
+* Locate: Given a canonical module name, provide the URL for the resource.
 * Fetch: Given a URL for a resource, fetch its content.
 * Translate: Given module source, make any source modifications.
-* Link: Given module source, determine its dependencies, and execute it.
+* Instantiate: Given module source, determine its dependencies, and execute it.

 Variations of these hooks can allow creating many different styles of loader.